The Drugs and Cosmetics Act, 1940: The import, manufacture, distribution and sale of drugs in India are regulated by this act.

 The Pharmacy Act, 1948: Central Government constitutes a Central Pharmacy Council of India and the State Governments constitute State Pharmacy Councils.

-The Drugs and Magic Remedies (Objectionable Advertisement) Act, 1954: This Act controls the advertisements regarding drugs and prohibits the advertising of remedies alleged to possess magic qualities.
+The Drugs and Magic Remedies (Objectionable Advertisement) Act, 1954: This Act controls the ads with respect to drugs and denies the publicizing of cures claimed to have magical effects.

 The Medicinal and Toilet Preparations (Excise Duties) Act, 1956: Provides the levy and collection of duties of excise on medicinal and toilet preparations.

 The Narcotic Drugs and Psychotropic Substances Act, 1985: This act concerns with the control and regulation of operations relating to Narcotic Drugs and Psychotropic Substances.

 The Drugs Price Control Order (DPCO), 1995: Issued under the Essential Commodities Act, 1955 to regulate the prices of drugs.
 National Pharmaceutical Pricing Authority (NPPA) is empowered to implement provisions of DPCO.

 Good Clinical Practice (GCP) Guidelines: GCP guidelines are essentially based on Declaration of Helsinki, WHO guidelines and ICH requirements for good clinical practice.
 It concerns with draft guidelines for research in human subjects.

 The following laws also govern the manufacture, distribution and sale of pharmaceutical products in India: